Harness the Power of Emotional Intelligence in the Age of AI

 Research shows that innovation has more to do with determination, grit, and psychological safety than pure intellect.
 According to Business EQ Research Monthly, in our AI age, uniquely human qualities like empathy, adaptability, and interpersonal skills will become more crucial than ever.
 Human skills of adaptability, resilience, trust, and fearlessness are just as critical for successful AI adoption as technical proficiency.
 If leaders fail to address the social-emotional aspects of transformation, they will struggle to fully realize the benefits of AI and machine learning.
 A thoughtful people-innovation strategy can be the key to harnessing the promise of these technologies.

 As the Global Program Manager of the EPIC program at AWS, I've had the privilege of working with hundreds of customers to help them navigate the human side of innovation.
 At the core of our engagements, the EPIC team shares insights on the mindset and emotional intelligence skills required to thrive in an AI-powered future.
 By cultivating these capabilities, organizations empower their workforce to effectively leverage processes and technology to drive innovation.
-In over two decades working in technology projects, I have never once seen a project fail because the technology did not work.
+In over two decades working on technology projects, I have rarely seen a project fail because the technology did not work.
 If you think of digital transformation projects as a 3-legged stool consisting of people, process, and technology, AWS’s EPIC leadership program focuses squarely on the people leg of the stool.
 If the human factor is ignored, the stool will topple over.

 Automation and machine learning will help humans to automate the tedious tasks in our work and life.
 That can free up more time from doing menial tasks to work on more complex and uniquely human problems.
 It’s critical that amidst the global revolution toward adopting more advanced machine learning techniques that the human side of innovation does not get left behind.
 With a proliferation of new AI tools available to help us create and automate, it’s key to remember that what makes our work meaningful and interesting is the inclusion of our unique voices and strengths as humans.
 When we defer to AI for the entire solution, these gifts can get lost.
 This is a choice we will all make more consciously as AI becomes more ubiquitous in our work and personal lives.